fmolnar-notredame/csb_powergrid/README.md

 - Preprocess: copies of the power-grid network datasets and codes for preprocessing
 - CSB: codes and results of analyzing converse symmetry breaking in these networks
 - fig_4gen_syst: Matlab code that produces a figure demostrating CSB for the 4-generator example system
+- Fig3D: Mathematica code and data to generate Fig. 2 (stability landscape of the 3-generator system)

 Please see the README.md file in each subfolder for further details.